nicolas-van/widget.js/docs/index.rst

-widget.js Documentation
+widgetjs Documentation
 ======================

-This is the documentation of widget.js_, the lightweight JavaScript widget framework.
+This is the documentation of widgetjs_, the lightweight JavaScript widget framework.

 .. _widget.js: http://widgetjs.neoname.eu